-- Names: Rough green snake (Opheodrys aestivus), smooth green snake (Opheodrys vernalis), grass snake, green whip snake, garden snake, vine snake, keeled green snake.
+Common Names: Rough green snake, smooth green snake, grass snake, green whip snake, garden snake, vine snake, keeled green snake.

 Both rough green snakes and smooth green snakes are a bright emerald-green color.
 They usually have a pale yellow or cream-colored belly.
 They are reported to take on a bluish tone when excited.
 Since rough and smooth green snakes both have thin bodies, an escape-proof enclosure is a must.

 Green snakes tend to be timid, shy snakes.
 They can be nervous and reluctant to feed and are therefore not recommended for beginner snake owners.
 Smooth and rough green snakes also tend to be stressed by handling, so they are better to be watched than handled.

 Housing a Green Snake

 Green snakes are small snakes, so while you don't need a huge tank, you do need to provide vertical space for climbing.
 A 30-gallon tank is a good choice because it provides lots of space for greenery as well as hiding spots.

 As green snakes are peaceful, they can be kept in groups—three can live comfortably in a 30-gallon tank.
 The tank will need a very tight-fitting fine mesh screen lid to prevent escapes.

 Green snakes that do not have lots of greenery to hide in become stressed.
 These snakes are small enough that live plants such as pothos, ivy, and other nontoxic plants will survive in the tank, but silk plants are fine, too.